opea-project/GenAIInfra/authN-authZ/auth-apisix/README.md

 ./kcadm.sh update realms/master -s sslRequired=NONE --server ${KEYCLOAK_ADDR}
 ```

-Then goto the Keycloak console and find the "Realm setting" for `apisix` realm, set "Require SSL" to "None".
+Then go to the Keycloak console and find the "Realm setting" for `apisix` realm, set "Require SSL" to "None".

 ## Update values